Rohikumar46/Deep-_Fake-Audio-Detection/README.md

 # Deepfake Audio Detection Project

 ## Overview
-This project was developed during the AIAmplify Hackathon, a 24-hour hackathon focused on using AI to address real-world challenges.
 The goal of this project is to detect deepfake audio using machine learning techniques.
 The project uses MFCC (Mel-frequency cepstral coefficients) features extracted from audio files and a Support Vector Machine (SVM) classifier to differentiate between genuine and deepfake audio.
 Find the Paper [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9996362)

 ## Citation